 And just to disprove that screenwriters never amount to much on the totem pole, Frequencys screenwriter Toby Emmerich went from this to becoming the CEO of New Line Cinema in the same year.
 Emmerich later went onto writer a further science-fiction film with The Last Mimzy (2007).

-The film has been announced for a remake as the tv series Frequency (2016 ) in which the father and son have been replaced by a wife (Peyton List) talking to her late husband (Riley Smith) across time.
+The film was remade as the tv series Frequency (2016 ) in which the father and son have been replaced by a wife (Peyton List) talking to her late husband (Riley Smith) across time.
 A similar premise appeared in the film The Caller (2011) in which Rachelle Lefevre has telephone conversations across time with a disturbed woman who then starts interfering with her timeline.

 (Nominee for Best Original Screenplay at this sites Best of 2000 Awards).